slcs-jsc/mptrac/README.md

 The output of the simulation will be stored in the `projects/example/data` subdirectory.
 For comparison, reference data is available in the `projects/example/data.ref` folder.

 Additionally, the simulation generates several plots at different time steps, which are stored in `projects/example/plots`.
-These plots show the results of the volcanic ash dispersion over time and can be visualized using the gnuplot plotting tool.
+These plots show the results of the volcanic plume dispersion over time and can be visualized using the gnuplot plotting tool.

 For example, particle positions and grid outputs at different time steps (June 6th and June 8th, 2011) are shown below: